Sydney Hearing 2

 Scope and purpose

-This hearing will inquire into the response to the coronavirus (COVID-19) pandemic in aged care, and what can be learned from this experience for responding to future pandemics, infectious disease outbreaks or other emergencies.
-The inquiry will focus on:
+This hearing inquired into the response to the coronavirus (COVID-19) pandemic in aged care, and what can be learned from this experience for responding to future pandemics, infectious disease outbreaks or other emergencies.

 - the role and responsibilities of State, Territory and Federal governments in responding to such crises in aged care services